natasnat/SVA-with-snappy/README.md

 SVA is applied **separately to the I (real) and Q (imaginary) components** of each SAR image, enabling:

 - Improved sidelobe suppression
 - Preservation of mainlobe features

+Note: For the amplitude-based SVA variant, a Band Maths graph for use in SNAP is included in this repository to replace the SVA filtered phase with original phase.

 The script performs the following steps: